It’s funny how dogs know the inside of folks better than other folks do, isn’t it? – Eleanor H. Porter

 Photos displayed courtesy of Wendy Craig, Zlata Praha Reg’d, Ontario

-The Cesky Terrier stands up to 11 1/2 inches tall at the shoulder.
-He has a soft, silky coat in shades of blue-grey or brown.
-Puppies are born black, and gradually lighten to their adult colour in a process that can last as long as three years.
+The Cesky Terrier stands up to 12 1/2 inches (32 cm) tall at the shoulder.
+He weighs in between 13.2 and 22.5 pounds (6 to 10 kg).
+He has a soft, silky coat that comes in two colours: grey-blue (puppies are born black) and light-coffee-brown (puppies are born chocolate brown).
+Puppies gradually lighten to their adult colour in a process that can last as long as three years.
 Ceskies do not shed but require regular grooming to keep their coats free of mats.

 The Cesky Terrier is not as aggressive or independent as other terriers.
 His personality is calm, attentive, and good-natured.
 He makes an affectionate and devoted family pet who enjoys the company of other people, especially children.
 Since he was originally a pack hunter, he gets along better with other dogs than most terriers.
 The Cesky also tolerates other household pets well.
 The Cesky has a pleasant, playful, and cheerful temperament.
 He is also alert and a little wary of strangers which makes him an excellent watchdog.